Add Docker's official GPG key:

 stat /home/user/.docker/config.json: permission denied

-This error indicates that the permission settings for the ~/.docker/
+This error indicates that the permission settings for the ~/.docker/ directory are incorrect, due to having used the sudo command earlier.

-directory (it’s recreated automatically, but any custom settings are lost), or change its ownership and permissions using the following commands:
+To fix this problem, either remove the ~/.docker/ directory (it’s recreated automatically, but any custom settings are lost), or change its ownership and permissions using the following commands:

 $ sudo chown "$USER":"$USER" /home/"$USER"/.docker -R